xiaotianzhang01/Efficient_Foundation_Model_Survey/README.md

+# Efficient Foundation Model Survey

-# Resource-efficient Algorithms and Systems for Large Foundation Models: A Survey
+This repo contains the paper list for survey ['Resource-efficient Algorithms and Systems for Large Foundation Models: A Survey'](https://arxiv.org).

 References: